CyVerse-learning-materials/git-for-mere-mortals/index.rst

    - `Download GitHub Desktop <https://desktop.github.com/>`_

 3. Create a folder on your computer titled "GitHub"
 ----

+You can follow along with the rest of this tutorial on your own, or with the corresponding *YouTube Video* Link will be added once it's live.

 **Fix or improve this documentation**